osdiab/express-api-boilerplate/README.md

 # express-api-boilerplate

+## Note from the author: I don't recommend this project!
+- I'm not maintaining this
+- I wrote it when I was a pretty new developer but I'm keeping it here for historical purposes
+- the approaches taken in this project are a combination of things unnecessary with modern tooling and pretty outdated coding patterns.
+If you find it interesting though feel free to take a look!

 ## NOTE

-* Probably shouldn't use JSON web tokens for authention like this project does because they can't be revoked easily.
+* Probably shouldn't use JSON web tokens for authentification like this project does because they can't be revoked easily.

 ## Intro